weboguy/customer-api/README.md

 These tools provide a graphical interface for building and managing complex API requests.

 ##For generating the openapi.yaml the maven plugin springdoc-openapi-maven-plugin has been included in pom.xml.
-##But if there are any issues generating it from the mvn clean package -U command then please use the following
+##But if there are any issues generating it from the mvn clean package -U command then use following
 ##command after the application is started.
 curl http://localhost:8082/v3/api-docs.yaml -o docs/openapi.yaml

-##**Please refer to the CusstomerService class for the tier calculation business logic****
+##**The CustomerService class has the tier calculation business logic****
-## It starts from the comment // --- Tier Calculation Logic ---